Alaawael3/video_classification/README.md

 Deployed as a Django web app for real-world usage.

 ## Dataset Preparation
-Videos are first organized by class (e.g., theft/ and no_theft/).
+Videos are first organized by class (theft/ and no_theft/).
-We implemented a safe manual split to avoid data leakage:
+I implemented a safe manual split to avoid data leakage:

-def prepare_split(source_dir, split_dir, splits=(0.7, 0.2, 0.1)):
-    # Creates train/val/test splits by copying videos into new dirs
+### Techniques to Prevent Data Leakage

-Ensures same video never appears in multiple splits.
+- Strict split by video file: same video never appears in multiple subsets.

-Uses stratified shuffling within each class.

-Results in:

-dataset_split/
-├── train/
-│   ├── theft/
-│   └── no_theft/
-├── val/
-│   ├── theft/
-│   └── no_theft/
-└── test/
-    ├── theft/
-    └── no_theft/
+- Shuffling applied only to training to preserve evaluation integrity.

+- Frame padding ensures temporal consistency without introducing bias.

+- Resizing with padding avoids distorting motion patterns.

 ## Model Architecture
 TimeDistributed CNN layers handle each frame individually.